mattclay/ansible-hacking/README.md

     * 10.9 (Mavericks)
     * 10.10 (Yosemite)
     * 10.11 (El Capitan)

+Some platform versions have Python modules which are too old.
+When this is the case, only the pip command will be available.

 NOTE: This script must be run as root, except when using brew.